Views Media

 Q: How often should I foam roll?

-A: Foam roll 1-2 minutes per muscle group after workouts, or 10-15 minutes on rest days for full-body maintenance.
-Consistency matters more than intensity—regular short sessions are more effective than occasional long ones.
+A: 1-2 minutes per muscle group after workouts, or 10-15 minutes on rest days for full-body maintenance.
+Consistent short sessions beat occasional long ones.

 Q: Should I foam roll before or after workouts?